DishwashingLiquid/Service-Request/README.md

 # IMISS - System
-This is the IMISS System for Amang Rodriguez Memorial Medical Center
+This is the IMISS System for Amang Rodriguez Memorial Medical Center I created this as a GIP for a project based contract.

 # Hierarchy of Files
 ## FOLDERS